Adoption of an adult

 Succession

 In the case of simple adoption, the adoptee inherits the 2 families (biological parents and adoptive parents).
-He's not reserving heir in respect of his adoptive grandparents (the latter may disinherit him).
+The adopted is reserving heir of his adoptive parent, but he is not a reserving heir to others ascendants of his adoptive family (grandparents, great-grandparents...).

 Revocation

-The simple adoption of the adult can be revoked by a judge, on serious grounds (e.g. violence) at the request of the adoptive parent.
+The simple adoption of the adult can be revoked by a judge for serious reasons (violence for example), at the request of the adoptive parent or the adopted child.

 The revocation shall cease for the future all the effects of the adoption, with the exception of the modification of forenames.